AckerlyXu/heima/articles/virtual-machines/linux/multiple-nics.md

 ---
 # Create a Linux VM with multiple NICs
 You can create a virtual machine (VM) in Azure that has multiple virtual network interfaces (NICs) attached to it.
 A common scenario would be to have different subnets for front-end and back-end connectivity, or a network dedicated to a monitoring or backup solution.
 This article provides quick commands to create a VM with multiple NICs attached to it.
-For detailed information, including how to create multiple NICs within your own Bash scripts, read more about [deploying multi-NIC VMs](../virtual-network/virtual-network-deploy-multinic-arm-cli.md).
-Different [VM sizes](virtual-machines-linux-sizes.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) support a varying number of NICs, so size your VM accordingly.
+For detailed information, including how to create multiple NICs within your own Bash scripts, read more about [deploying multi-NIC VMs](../../virtual-network/virtual-network-deploy-multinic-arm-cli.md).
+Different [VM sizes](sizes.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) support a varying number of NICs, so size your VM accordingly.

 This article details how to create a VM with multiple NICs with the Azure CLI 2.0.
-You can also perform these steps with the [Azure CLI 1.0](virtual-machines-linux-multiple-nics-nodejs.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
+You can also perform these steps with the [Azure CLI 1.0](multiple-nics-nodejs.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).

-> [!WARNING]
-> You must attach multiple NICs when you create a VM - you cannot add NICs to an existing VM.
-You can [create a VM based on the original virtual disk(s)](virtual-machines-linux-copy-vm.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) and create multiple NICs as you deploy the VM.

 ## Create supporting resources
 Install the latest [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2) and log in to an Azure account using [az login](https://docs.microsoft.com/cli/azure/#login).